eduvpn/documentation/DISCO_3.0.md

 The `nonce` received MUST exactly match the `nonce` that was part of the request.

-The native application needs to register this `return_to` URL, in this case `org.eduvpn.app.ios://callback/disco` in its application manifest in order to be able to be opened as soon as this URL is called from the discovery service.

-The native app MAY use an embedded "web view" to enhance the user experience by not opening an external browser and listening for the callback.

-The app MUST cache the `server_list` URL and refresh it periodically, e.g. once per day by storing the originally retrieved `ETag` and using that with a `HEAD` request to figure out whether the file changed.
+In case the application uses an embedded "web view" it may be possible to obtain the `return_to` URL directly.
+In case an external browser is used, it MAY be required to register the `return_to` URL in the application manifest, depending on the OS.
+Every platform will have their own unique `return_to` address thta is pre-registered at the server.

 ## Server List